-- presents a worldview informed by Christian principles and perspectives; - 2. affirms that truth is revelatory and transcendent as well as empirical and rational, and that all truth finds its unity in Jesus Christ; - 3. influences development of moral courage, social sensitivity, and ethical responsibility; - 4. gathers a diverse community of learners; - 5. delivers academic instruction in the liberal arts and sciences and professional preparation at both undergraduate and graduate levels through traditional, extended campus, and online programs; - 6. transfers to students the vast body of knowledge and values accumulated over the ages; - 7. encourages students to think critically and creatively; - 8. fosters the development of intellectual vitality, physical wellness, and aesthetic sensibility; - 9. forges a community of learning that is committed to the pursuit, discovery, and dissemination of knowledge; - 10. provides students with servant leadership opportunities; - 11. cooperates with other educational institutions to expand learning opportunities for students; - 12. offers service and other opportunities to the greater community through athletics, continuing education, and cultural enrichment programming.
+- presents a worldview informed by Christian principles and perspectives; - 2. affirms that truth is revelatory and transcendent as well as empirical and rational, and that all truth finds its unity in Jesus Christ; - influences development of moral courage, social sensitivity, and ethical responsibility; - 4. gathers a diverse community of learners; - delivers academic instruction in the liberal arts and sciences and professional preparation at both undergraduate and graduate levels through traditional, extended campus, and online programs; - transfers to students the vast body of knowledge and values accumulated over the ages; - 7. encourages students to think critically and creatively; - fosters the development of intellectual vitality, physical wellness, and aesthetic sensibility; - forges a community of learning that is committed to the pursuit, discovery, and dissemination of knowledge; - provides students with opportunities for servant leadership and community engagement, with an emphasis on underserved communities; - cooperates with other educational institutions to expand learning opportunities for students; - 12. offers service and other opportunities to the greater community through athletics, continuing education, and cultural enrichment programming.

-Greetings from the Dean
+Greetings From the Dean